Mauricio Dubon Player Props: Astros vs. Nationals

-The Houston Astros, including Mauricio Dubon and his .500 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starting pitcher Josiah Gray and the Washington Nationals at Minute Maid Park, Wednesday at 8:10 PM ET.
+The Houston Astros, including Mauricio Dubon and his .532 slugging percentage in past 10 games, including six extra-base hits but no home run), battle starter MacKenzie Gore and the Washington Nationals at Minute Maid Park, Thursday at 8:10 PM ET.

-He notched a home run while going 1-for-5 in his previous game against the Nationals.
+In his most recent game, he went 1-for-4 with a double against the Nationals.

 Mauricio Dubon Game Info & Props vs. the Nationals